-API Management to publish and protect APIs running on Azure VMware Solution-based VMs
+Publish and protect APIs running on Azure VMware Solution VMs

-For backend services that run on top of Azure VMware Solution virtual machines (VMs), the configuration in API Management, by default, is the same as on-premises backend services.
-For both internal and external deployments, API Management configures the virtual IP (VIP) of the load balancer as the backend endpoint when the backend server is placed behind an NSX Load Balancer on the Azure VMware Solution side.
+The API Management configuration is the same for backend services that run on Azure VMware Solution virtual machines (VMs) and on-premises.
+In addition, API Management configures the virtual IP on the load balancer as the backend endpoint for both deployments when the backend server is placed behind an NSX Load Balancer on the Azure VMware Solution.

-An external deployment publishes APIs consumed by external users using a public endpoint.
-Developers and DevOps engineers can manage APIs through Azure portal or PowerShell, and the API Management developer portal.
+An external deployment publishes APIs consumed by external users that use a public endpoint.
+Developers and DevOps engineers can manage APIs through the Azure portal or PowerShell and the API Management developer portal.

 The external deployment diagram shows the entire process and the actors involved (shown at the top).
 The actors are: